 ZEVs sold, rented, or leased in New Jersey are exempt from state sales and use tax.
-This exemption is not applicable to partial ZEVs, including hybrid electric vehicles.
-ZEVs are defined as vehicles that meet California Air Resources Board zero emissions standards for that model year.
-For a list of qualifying ZEVs certified as such, see the New Jersey Department of the Treasury ZEV Sales Tax Exemption website.
+This exemption does not apply to partial ZEVs, including hybrid electric vehicles.
+ZEVs are defined as vehicles that meet California Air Resources Board zero emission standards for that model year.
+For a list of qualified ZEV, see the New Jersey Department of the Treasury ZEV Sales Tax Exemption website.
 (Reference New Jersey Statutes 54:32B-8.55)

-New Jersey Turnpike Authority (Authority) allows qualified hybrid electric and plug-in electric vehicles to travel in the HOV lanes located between Interchange 11 and Interchange 14 on the New Jersey Turnpike.
-For more information and discount requirements, see the Authority Toll Rates website.
+New Jersey Turnpike Authority (Authority) allows qualified plug-in electric vehicles to travel in the HOV lanes located between Interchange 11 and Interchange 14 on the New Jersey Turnpike.
+For more information, see the Authority Toll Rates website.
 (Reference 49 New Jersey Register 3236(b) and New Jersey Administrative Code 19:9-1.24)

-The New Jersey Department of Environmental Protection and New Jersey Board of Public Utilities provide grants through the It Pay$ to Plug In: NJ's Electric Vehicle Workplace Charging Grant Program (the Program) to support plug-in electric vehicle and EVSE adoption.
-Reimbursement grants are offered on a first-come, first-served basis for the cost and installation of eligible EVSE at workplaces, government and educational facilities, non-profits, and parking facilities.
-Funding up to $250 is available for each Level 1 EVSE installed and up to $5,000 for each Level 2 EVSE installed.
-The Program is part of New Jersey's Energy Master Plan.
-Funding for this program is not currently available (verified November 2017).
-For more information, including application and eligibility requirements, visit the Drive Green NJ website.
+The New Jersey Department of Environmental Protection (NJDEP) provides grants through the It Pay$ to Plug In: New Jersey's Electric Vehicle Workplace Charging Grant Program (Program) to support plug-in electric vehicle adoption and EVSE installation.
+Reimbursement grants are offered on a first-come, first-served basis for the cost and installation of eligible EVSE at workplaces, government and educational facilities, non-profits, parking facilities, and multi-unit dwellings.
+NJDEP will reimburse applicants for a percentage of eligible costs, up to $750 for Level 1 EVSE, $5,000 for single-port Level 2 EVSE, and $6,000 for dual port Level 2 EVSE.
+Funding percentages are as follows: